hudson-and-thames/arbitragelab/docs/source/distance_approach/distance_approach.rst

 2. **Pairs with a higher number of zero-crossings**

-The number of zero crossings in the formation period does have some usefulness in predicting the future convergence according to the work of Do and Faff (2010).
+The number of zero crossings in the formation period has a positive relation to the future spread convergence according to the work by Do and Faff (2010).

-After pairs were matched either within the same industry group or every industry, the top :math:`n` pairs that had the highest number of zero crossings during the 12-month formation period are admitted to the portfolio we select.
+After pairs were matched either within the same industry group or every industry, the top :math:`n` pairs that had the highest number of zero crossings during the formation period are admitted to the portfolio we select.
 This method incorporates the time-series dimension of the historical data in the form of the number of zero crossings.